 CBD Safety: Legality

-To make it clear, THC is the only psychoactive component within the cannabis plant, which creates the ‘high’ that comes with recreational cannabis.
-It is for this reason that the UK government sets a volume limit of 0.2% for THC in medical cannabis products – anything over this percentage is illegal.
+To make it clear, THC is the only psychoactive component within the cannabis plant.
+Which creates the ‘high’ that comes with recreational cannabis.
+It is for this reason that the UK government sets a volume limit of 0.2%.
+THC in medical cannabis products.
+It’s anything over this percentage is illegal.
 CBD on the other hand, is non-psychoactive, and once it has been processed properly, can be used in various consumer products.

 CBD Safety: Conclusion